davidoevans/react-truffle/README.md

 create a truffle folder at the root of the project and move truffle.js file along with the contracts, migrations and test folders there.

+(Later, when I tried to run the React web application, there was an error caused by the .bablrc file in the root project folder.
+Moving this to the truffle subfolder keeps each of the Truffle and React components working)

 I'll test that each of truffle compile, truffle migrate and truffle test commands still work.